-It is the expectation that all schools and services comply with the requirements of the policy and procedures for safer recruitment in education.
-GEMS will audit the compliance with its safer recruitment policy periodically via review of individual schools Single Central Records.
+It is the expectation that all schools and services comply with the requirements of the Policy and procedures for safer recruitment.
+GEMS will audit compliance with its Safer Recruitment Policy periodically via review of school's Single Central Records.

-For specific details relating to safer recruitment in GEMS' schools we ask all employees to direct these questions through the school's HR or HR Business Partner.
-However, the exact detail and expectations of all pre-employment checks can be found in the Safer Recruitment policy found on GEMS SharePoint GEMSNET Policies & Documents - Safer Recruitment Policy
+For specific details relating to safer recruitment in GEMS we ask all employees to direct questions through the school or service HR or HR Business Partner.
+However, the exact detail and expectations of all pre-employment checks can be found in the Safer Recruitment Policy found on GEMS SharePoint GEMSNET Policies & Documents - Safer Recruitment Policy (GEMS employee access only)

-Employees will also be subject to ongoing checks through the government in the schools' locality.
+Employees will also be subject to ongoing checks through the government in the school's locality.

-8. ABUSE OF A POSITION OF TRUST
+8. POSITION OF TRUST

-GEMS employees or volunteers providing care, supervisory and educational support to children are in a 'position of trust.'
+GEMS employees or volunteers providing care, supervisory and educational support to children are always in a 'position of trust.'
 The position of trust carries with it certain expectations and responsibilities.
 Breaches of these expectations and responsibilities are likely to lead to disciplinary action and possible dismissal.